nus-cs2103-AY2223S2/ip/docs/README.md

 ### `list` - View your list of tasks

-The `list` command alerts Saturday to display your current list of tasks.
+The `list` command alerts Sunday to display your current list of tasks.

 Example of usage: